-Kindergarten: MAP Kindergarten Pre-Screener (Administered individually before school begins) Grades K-8: MAP Testing - 3 times a year
+Kindergarten: MAP Kindergarten Pre-Screener (May be administered individually before school begins.

+Grades K-8: MAP Testing - 3 times a year

 Cedar Lake Elementary School reserves the right to request any internal or external assessments to be completed for any student and any time during their enrollment for the purpose of grade placement or curriculum planning.